Struktal/Struktal/README.md

 ```
 This will allow you to access the page with the URI ``/example`` with either the ``GET`` or ``POST`` method.

-Note that the ``addRoute`` function doesn't need to be copied as it is already defined in the ``📁 project/config/app-routes.php`` file.
+Note that the ``addRoute`` function doesn't need to be copied as it is already defined in the ``📄 project/config/app-routes.php`` file.
 It's just shown here for better understanding.

-Let's have a look at a more complex example: Assumed you've had a page (``api.php``) that represents an API call that requires passing a ``GET`` parameter called ``id`` of the integer type.
+Let's have a look at a more complex example: Assumed you've had a script (``api.php``) that represents an API call that requires passing a ``GET`` parameter called ``id`` of the integer type.
 You can add a route for this script as shown in the following code:
 ```php
 <?php
     function addRoute(string $method, string $route, string $routeTo, string $name): void {